-It’s no secret that most people consume way too much sugar on a daily basis.
+It’s no secret that most people consume way too much sugar daily.
 I mean think about it – The (probably several) sweet cups of coffee that you drink every morning.
-The chocolate cake or donut you have around three o clock in the afternoon to get you through to dinner, the dessert you have after dinner, and the ice cream you get a craving for are all absolutely jam packed with the stuff (and I’m probably not even listing the half of it, not to mention the amount we consume on an exceptionally stressful day).
+The chocolate cake or donut you have around three o clock in the afternoon to get you through to dinner, the dessert you have after dinner, and the ice cream you get a craving for are all absolutely jam-packed with the stuff (and I’m probably not even listing the half of it, not to mention the amount we consume on an exceptionally stressful day).

 And you can bet your bottom dollar that anything labelled low fat should just read replaced by sugar.
 Men should be getting no more than roughly 70g of sugar per day, women 50; most people exceed that before lunchtime.
 In fact, the average American consumes about 31 pounds of sugar a year.

 It’s not your fault.
 It’s an addiction that you’ve very likely been exposed to since you were just a kid.
-But like with every other addiction, there are a ton of risks involved with consuming too much sugar – Diabetes, heart disease, weight gain, premature aging, and even depression don’t even begin to scratch the tip of the iceberg.
+But like with every other addiction, there are many risks involved with consuming too much sugar – Diabetes, heart disease, weight gain, premature aging, and even depression don’t even begin to scratch the tip of the iceberg.

-Brooke Alpert, certified nutritionist and dermatologist Dr. Patricia Farris, co-authors of the book The Sugar Detox understand exactly how you feel.
+Brooke Alpert, certified nutritionist and dermatologist Dr. Patricia Farris, co-authors of the book The Sugar Detox understands exactly how you feel.
 They get where you’re coming from, and they have the solution:

 Sugar truly is addictive.
 Your body reacts to it like a drug and craves it constantly.
 What we’re asking you to do is to quit – cold turkey.

-The initial detox – the part of the plan that gets you through your addiction – takes three days, and that’s the part of the plan we’re going to be discussing today.
+The initial detox – the part of the plan that gets you through your addiction – takes three days, and that’s the part of the plan we will discuss in this article.

-During the three day detox, you won’t be eating any dairy, you’re not allowed to consume any fruit (aside from lemon and lime, although I’m not sure either one of those should actually count as a fruit anyway), you can’t have wheat or other starches, and you’re not allowed to add sugar to anything (including your coffee).
-Eventually you’ll slowly add these things (aside from the added sugars) back into your diet, but during the three days they could actually make you crave sugar more, so they should definitely be skipped out on altogether.
+During the three-day detox, you won’t be eating any dairy, you’re not allowed to consume any fruit (aside from lemon and lime, although I’m not sure either one of those should actually count as a fruit anyway), you can’t have wheat or other starches, and you’re not allowed to add sugar to anything (including your coffee).
+Eventually, you’ll slowly add these things (aside from the added sugars) to your diet.
+Still, they could make you crave sugar more during the three days, so they should be skipped out altogether.

-Don’t think that because those things are off the list that you’ll be feeling hungry all the time, though!
-This detox promotes the consumption of lean healthy proteins such as chicken, eggs, fish, and tofu, and tons of vegetables.
-Snacking is definitely allowed as long as you stick to nuts and pepper sticks with hummus (which is actually a lot more filling – and even appetizing – than it sounds).
+Don’t think that because those things are off the list you’ll always feel hungry, though!
+This detox promotes the consumption of lean, healthy proteins such as chicken, eggs, fish, tofu, and tons of vegetables.
+Snacking is allowed as long as you stick to nuts and pepper sticks with hummus (which is actually a lot more filling – and even delicious – than it sounds).

-I’m going to warn you in advance that if you’re a serious coffee addict, you might have a little bit of difficulty with this detox – It only allows you one cup of black coffee per day.
-However, you can have as much green or herbal tea as you’d like, and you’re encouraged to drink a minimum of 64 ounces of water per day (which can be flavoured with the lemon and/or lime if you’re someone that prefers a little flavour).
+I will warn you that if you’re a serious coffee addict, you might have some difficulty with this detox – It only allows you one cup of black coffee daily.
+However, you can have as much green or herbal tea as you’d like, and you’re encouraged to drink at least 64 ounces of water per day (which can be flavored with the lemon and/or lime if you prefer a little flavor).

 Breakfast: Three Scrambled Eggs

-Snack: A handful of nuts (almonds are always a great choice – and my personal favourite – but any nut works).
+Snack: A handful of nuts (almonds are always a great choice – and my personal favorite – but any nut works).

 Lunch: A poached (or baked) chicken breast with mixed baby greens drizzled in lemon juice and half of an avocado.